Embakasi Pipeline: Overview

 Pipeline Estate has over the years become synonymous with a concrete slum for its poor infrastructure and uncontrolled tenements.
 Overcrowded high-rises set up side by side define the estate's skyline, narrow streets, poor drainage systems and poor garbage collection.
 The estate attracts low-income earners because of its affordability.
 The neighbourhood has seldom set aside open spaces that can be used for recreation, expansion of roads and development of social amenities.
 As space in Pipeline ran out, uncontrolled development spread out to the neighbouring poorer Kware Estate.
 The neighbourhood population is alarmingly high, accommodating approximately 100,000 residents without a single public primary school.

 As of 2019, Pipeline together with Kware have a population of 166,517, with 87,056 of them being male and 79,439 being female.
-The neighbourhood has a population density of 106,445/km^{2} in a land area of 1.6km^{2}, the highest after Huruma and Madiwa.
+The neighbourhood has a population density of 106,445/km^{2} in a land area of 1.6 km^{2}, the highest after Huruma and Madiwa.